zalando-stups/play-swagger/README.md

 - Add a specification link (`->`) to the play's routes file

-## Plugin Project Structure

-There are a couple of sub-projects:

-* `swagger-model` - A standalone Scala Swagger model and a Jackson parser for it.
-Can be used by another projects
-* `api` - This is the project that's automatically added to the runtime classpath of any projects that use this plugin.
-* `compiler` - This is a stand-alone compiler that the plugin uses.
-It doesn't depend on sbt, and could theoretically be used to build support for other build systems.
-* `plugin` - This is the sbt plugin.
-It depends on `swagger-model`, `compiler`, and automatically adds `api` to the `libraryDependencies` of any project that uses it.

 ## Plugin Architecture

 Ths Play-Swagger plugin has a three-tier architecture: